drreynolds/smuhpc-workshop/source/session_4.rst

   e.g. Document_V1.txt, DocumentMarch2012.txt.

-* We may even use a *shared folder* so other people can see and edit files without sending them over email.
+* We may even use a *shared folder* so other people can see and edit files without sending them by email.
 Hopefully they rename the file after they save it.